uLoyd/PitchDeterminer/customModules/audioModules/README.md

 the value in the object.
 In case current device is not set than a first available one in respective direction will be set up in place of the ones supposed to bo holded by the instance.

-#### async changeDevice(direction: string, deviceId: string) -> void
+#### async changeDevice(direction: string, deviceId: Optional[string]) -> void

-In this method _dir_ is a string stating the direction of the device that's going to be change.
-Parameter _e_ is optional device id.
-If present than _this.current-direction_ will be set to the device found in device list with requested id, or undefined in case of id that was not found.
-In case of no id passed to the method a first available device in requested direction will be chosen.
+In this method _direction_ is a string stating the direction of the device that's going to be changed.
+If present than _this.current-direction-device_ will be set to the device found in device list with requested id, or undefined in case of id that was not found.
+In case of no id passed to the method the first available device in requested direction will be chosen.
 Lastly the user defined callback handling device change will be called to which current device list of all available devices wil be passed along with the current input and output devices hold by the instance itself.
+_Should be used with Device.direction.(input|output) to not use raw strings_

-#### async changeInput(e) -> void
+#### async changeInput(deviceId: string) -> void

 Shorthand for _await deviceHandlerInstance.changeDevice('input', e)_

-#### async changeOutput(e) -> void
+#### async changeOutput(deviceId: string) -> void

 Shorthand for _await deviceHandlerInstance.changeDevice('output', e)_